RedBloodCell1/my_portfolio/README.md

 - Okay, what i learned today is padding with % and px.
 Use % to make it change according to the size of the screen.
 Well its something small but well i learn something

 - Another thing is.
 ITS ALL CSS ASDJKASDJLKAJSD

+Day 5:

+Yo long time no see.
+I have been dealing with some work stuff.
+Well i got a job and i need to finish this porto at least until i deploy it.
+I promise to myself i need to at least show my friend this month.
+So lets deploy it today.

+What i learned:

+-